coderjolly/health-analytics-using-ML-and-wearble-sensors/README.md

 ![correlation-matrix](ss/correlation-matrix.png)

-### Outliers Detection
+### 3. Outliers Detection

 As seen in the boxplots below, the age column has some outliers, however, age between 40-60 is not necessarily outliers.
 Therefore, outliers in age column does not need much treatment.
 Further, all other columns except for NCP do not have outliers.
 NCP column has outliers, however, it is not necessary to treat them as they are not extreme.

 ![outliers](ss/outliers.png)

-## 5. Model Building
+### 4. Model Building

-### 5.1 Classifying the people whether they monitor the calorie consumption or not (SCC)
+#### 4.1 Classifying the people whether they monitor the calorie consumption or not (SCC)

-- Using Sipport Vector Machine, I have achieved the following results:
+I have achieved the following results:

+- Using Support Vector Machine,

 | **C Value** | **Training Accuracy** | **Validation Accuracy**  |  **Test Accuracy**  |
 |-------------|-----------------------|--------------------------|---------------------|